 Transactions may take place with organisations in which a Trustee has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy's financial regulations and normal procurement procedures.
+All transactions involving such organisations are conducted at arm's length and in accordance with the Trust's financial regulations and normal procurement procedures.
 Any transaction where the Trustee has a pecuniary interest is only undertaken in accordance with the 'at cost' principle stated in the Academies Financial Handbook.
-During 2015/16 the Academy entered a Memorandum of Understanding with St Marks West Essex Catholic Academy and also worked with a local estate agent who sponsored the snack shed, sports kits and advertising our fete; this continued during 2016/2017.
+During 2015/16 the Trust entered a Memorandum of Understanding with St Marks West Essex Catholic Academy and also worked with a local estate agent who sponsored the snack shed, sports kits and advertising our fete; these have continued during 2017/2018.